 A duo with design backgrounds create the perfect spa bath

-Project: Brighten up an old bathroom, despite the lack of natural light, making the space feel bigger and spa-like.
+Project: Brighten up an old bathroom and make the space feel spa-like

 Before: Kate and Jason thought they would eventually be priced out of the city until an apartment listing jumped out to them.
 It was a one-bedroom co-op in the Morningside Heights neighborhood of Manhattan.
 The couple and their dog, Baumer, moved in and immediately renovated the kitchen.
 “We took a couple of years to recoup before moving onto the bathroom,” said Kate.
 The bathroom was in rough shape.
 With no backsplash, the paint was peeling behind the cracked sink.
 The heat from a large steam pipe behind the wall rendered the medicine cabinet basically useless.
 “Hot toothpaste, anyone?” said Kate.
 The grout mosaic floor tile grout was impossible to clean.
 Kate described showering as a cramped, dark experience, the shower curtain blocking the room’s one source of light.